Adil021995/ProjectOpencart/README.md

 <br>
 How to see the codes ?
 <br>
-If you want to see the codes then click on ArtifactId
+If you want to see the codes then click on ArtifactId and then click on src / main / java / opencart.